 After you’ve ripped up the grass, you need to prepare the site.
 Depending on the job this could include adding new fill soil and re-sloping the area.
 Regardless of where you’re adding concrete, you want a smooth, level area for install whenever possible.
 This is best accomplished by a professional.

 After the site has been prepped by a professional, you’re ready to pour.
-Find a local and reputable concrete company that knows exactly how to tackle a job in your local environment.
+Enright Asphalt knows exactly how to tackle a job in your local environment.
 You can install your concrete if you have an extensive paving knowledge and the job isn’t too large.

 Voila!
 What was once grass is now concrete.
-If any of the parts of this job are outside of your comfort range don’t put it all on yourself – contact a local and reputable paving company.
-They will put their local knowledge and expertise to give you a great final looking product.
+If any of the parts of this job are outside of your comfort range don’t put it all on yourself – Enright Asphalt is here to help.
+We will put our local knowledge and expertise to give you a great final looking product.
 Now you have all the concrete you need.